cloud-gov/cg-site/content/intro/terminology/pricing-terminology.md

 ## Support {#support}

-“Support” is support for any inability to use the platform as intended, on a best-effort basis.
+“Support” is support to use the platform as intended, on a best-effort basis.
 We have no existing service-level agreement.
-We plan to always publish metrics that give agencies the ability to make an informed choice about whether to use cloud.gov or an alternative PaaS solution based on our track record.
+We plan to always publish metrics that give agencies the ability to make an informed choice about whether to use cloud.gov or an alternative PaaS solution based on our actual track record.

 ## Consulting